Staffordshire Bull Terrier

 Staffies might be small but they’ve got big hearts.
 If you like affectionate dogs, they could be the breed for you!

-Gentle and intelligent, Staffordshire Bull Terriers (also known as Staffies) make good family dogs if you and manage them carefully around other dogs and small pets.
+Gentle and intelligent, Staffordshire Bull Terriers (also known as Staffies) make good family dogs if you manage them carefully around other dogs and small pets.

 Despite this breed’s history in dog fighting and other blood sports, they’re loyal and highly affectionate pets.